jtbataille/jtbataille.github.io/README.md

 ## Future Plans:

-In the figure I plan to add a number of components:
+In the future I plan to add a number of components:

     1. Add a homepage as a separate entity from the simple "About Me" page to add more variety, as well as specialization in the About Me Section.